AlibabaCloudDocs/backbonenet/intl.en-US/Product Introduction/What is Cloud Enterprise Network.md

     A CEN instance is basic resource of creating and managing your network.

-    To connect your network worldwide, you must first create a CEN instance, you can attach networks to it, and then purchase a bandwidth package and configure a bandwidth for cross-region communication.
+    To connect your network worldwide, you must first create a CEN instance, attach networks to it, and then purchase a bandwidth package and configure a bandwidth for cross-region communication.

 -   Networks

-    Networks are the network resources that you want to connect using CEN.
-The networks attached to a CEN instance can communicate with one another across the regions you have selected.
-The supported networks include both VPC and VBR.
-For more information, see [What is VPC?](../../../../../intl.en-US/VPC product introduction/What is VPC?.md#) and [Virtual border router](../../../../../intl.en-US/Product Introduction/Virtual border router.md#).
+    The networks attached to CEN are all connected.
+Networks include Virtual Private Cloud \(VPC\), Virtual Border Router \(VBR\) and Cloud Connect Network \(CCN\).

 -   Bandwidth package